- As low as $411/Night

 •Motorcycles are not allowed on the property May 1 - Aug.
 31 annually, and rental golf carts are prohibited year-round.
 Trailers are allowed on property but need to be parked at the registered building parking lot.

-•Grocery/discount stores less than 1 mile from resort; car is recommended to entirely appreciate the area
+•Grocery/discount stores less than 1 mile from resort; car is recommended to completely savor the area

 •Property is in the center of "restaurant row" — tons of choices within 1-2 miles